ankane/benchmeth/README.md

 end
 ```

-To call a method without benchmarking, append `_without_benchmark`.
+To call a method without benchmarking, append `_without_benchmark` to the name.

 ## Installation